Epinova/Epinova.InRiverConnector/README.md

 ## Possible settings

 - Setting `AllowsSearch` on your field type (with values `True` or `False`), tells the built in search index in CommerceManager whether the field is searchable or not.

+## Resources

+- No longer creates completely empty InRiverGenericMedia objects for resources in InRiver without a file attached to it.
+- No longer creates InRiverGenericMedia for file types not matching any of your implemented media types.
+If your Episerver site does not have a content type matching a file extension, no file will be created.
+- Implementing `IInriverResource` is no longer required; it'll find the default matching content type if none of your types implements the interface.